DariaPantiushina/SplitPay_Promo_Performance_Drop/README.md

 The company operates a decentralized ride-hailing platform, connecting passengers and drivers directly through a multi-channel digital ecosystem - mobile apps (iOS & Android) and a web interface.
 Riders can pay either by card or via SplitPay, a newly launched deferred payment service.

-In October 2025 a new promotion was launched: "20% off for rides paid via the new SplitPay in-app direct transfer".
+In October 2025 **a new promotion was launched**: "20% off for rides paid via the new SplitPay in-app direct transfer".

 The **business objective** was to increase SplitPay’s share among all completed rides from 25% to 40% by the end of Q4.